 7. Signs Of Addiction Or Dependence

-Use of benzodiazepines can quickly lead to addiction and/or dependence due to the highly addictive nature of the drugs.
-In fact, a person abusing benzodiazepines may become addicted or dependent within just a couple weeks.
+Use of benzodiazepines can quickly lead to addiction and dependence due to the highly addictive nature of the drugs.
+A person abusing benzodiazepines may become addicted or dependent within a couple of weeks.
 Addiction occurs when a person becomes psychologically dependent on a substance.
-If a person is abusing benzodiazepines enough for a loved one to notice the use, it’s likely they have already become addicted.
+If a person is abusing benzodiazepines enough for a loved one to notice the use, likely, they have already become addicted.
 Signs of benzodiazepine addiction can include:

-- continuing to use the drugs, regardless of harm to self, others or consequences
+- Continuing to use the drugs, regardless of the harm caused

 Dependence is the condition of being physically reliant on a substance and is responsible for causing withdrawal symptoms.
-Withdrawal from benzodiazepines can be life-threatening when not properly treated.
-Signs of a benzodiazepine dependence may include strong cravings for the drug, withdrawal symptoms, loss of control and tolerance.
+Withdrawal from benzodiazepines can be life-threatening when not adequately treated.
+Signs of a benzodiazepine dependence may include intense cravings for the drug, withdrawal symptoms, loss of control, and tolerance.

 If you suspect your loved one is abusing benzodiazepines, contact professional help.
 It may be beneficial to seek treatment options before they experience any adverse effects.
 Benzodiazepines can quickly lead to physical dependence, and withdrawal symptoms can be dangerous.
 Some key treatment components in addiction treatment programs for benzodiazepine use or addiction include:

 - Medication-assisted treatment

 The most reputable rehab centers will design treatment programs that meet individual needs.
 For more information on treatment options for benzodiazepine use issues, talk to a treatment specialist at Vertava Health today at 888.601.8693.